I was born in the shadow of George Washington Bridge.

 - Prizes: Gold Prize for my Jewish Art Calendar at the Frankfort International Book Fair; Gold and Bronze prizes for Art Calendars, Ministry of Industry in conjunction with the Israeli Society of Graphic Designers.

 - Art Commissions: Cong.
-Or Ami Lafayette Hill, PA; Temple Beth El, Chappaqua, NY, Hadassah, numerous private collections.
+Or Ami Lafayette Hill, PA; Temple Beth El, Chappaqua, NY, Hadassah, numerous private collections and in cooperation with architects.

 - Teaching Art: Studio courses and color workshops for adults, 2012 to present.